Charles Manson Out Of Prison, Hospitalized For Serious Illness [Breaking]

 About 4:30 PM PT, TMZ reported that the hospital to which Manson was transported is located in Bakersfield, about an hour from Corcoran State Prison.
 They say he was taken to the Emergency Room for a condition they described as “gastrointestinal issues.”

-The 82-year-old mass murderer is serving nine life sentences for the violent and bloody murder of actress Sharon Tate and four other people at her home in 1969.
+The 82-year-old is serving nine life sentences for conspiracy to commit the violent and bloody murder of actress Sharon Tate and four other people at her home in 1969.
 Tate was married to director Roman Polanski at the time of her death and was 8-1/2 months pregnant with their child.
-Polanski was not among the victims.
-Following the grizzly murder at the home of Tate and Polanski, Charles Manson and his followers drove to the home of Leno and Rosemary LaBianca.
-They arrived the next night, and he instructed his followers to kill the couple.
+Polanski was out of town at the time and was not among the victims.
+The night after that grizzly murder, Charles Manson drove with some of his other followers to the home of Leno and Rosemary LaBianca.
+When they arrived, he instructed his followers to kill the couple.
 He waited in the car while they did so.

 @raazonair — Welp, looks like 2017 is already off to an interesting start for Bakersfield. ???? @tmz reports: 4:30 PM PT — One of our sources who initially told us Manson was taken from Corcoran State Prison to a Bakersfield hospital tells us the convicted murderer was rushed to the ER for gastrointestinal issues. ———————————- Charles Manson has been taken out of the prison where he will spend the rest of his life … into a hospital … TMZ has learned.
 Manson left California's Corcoran State Prison on Tuesday to get treatment for an undisclosed ailment.
 We're told he's at a Bakersfield hospital — about an hour away from the penitentiary.
 Manson is currently serving 9 life sentences for conspiracy to commit the infamous Manson Family murders in 1969. #CharlesManson #Bakersfield #Hospital